 - 1. The individual organizing the annual new student orientation will reserve time on the schedule for the MRI education program coordinator to conduct MRI safety training & screening. - 2.
 The training will be conducted in a presentation and/or approved video format and will provide a brief overview of MRI and will cover the fundamental aspects of MRI safety. - 3.
 Students will be provided with an approved questionnaire/screening form and will be given opportunity to ask questions and seek clarification. - 4.
 All students will complete, sign and return the questionnaire /screening form. - 5.
-The form will be initially review by the MRI education program coordinator.
-Any potential safety concerns identified will be referred to the MRI safety officer for review and will be addressed in accordance with the policies of the WVU Center for Advance Imaging. - 6.
-A copy of the signed screening form will be retained as a part of the student's permanent record.
+The form will be initially reviewed by the MRI education program coordinator.
+Any potential safety concerns identified will be referred to the MRI safety officer for review and will be addressed in accordance with the policies of the MRI department. - 6.
+A copy of the signed screening form will be retained as a part of the student's permanent record. - 7.
+While enrolled, it is mandatory that students promptly report to program officials any changes that may affect their MRI safety profile so that additional screening can be conducted.